 Kibale National Park

-Uganda’s premier chimpanzee-tracking destination, Kibale National Park protects 766km² of predominantly forested habitat.
+Uganda’s premier chimpanzee-tracking destination, Kibale National Park protects 766km² of predominantly forested habitat that extends more than 50km south from the main Fort Portal–Kampala Road to the northeast border of Queen Elizabeth National Park.
 Trackers visit the Kanyantale Community, which comprises around 90 individuals, and is very well habituated, with the result that individuals feeding or grooming on the ground can often be approached to within 8–10m.
 It is more difficult to get a close or clear sighting when the chimps are on the move or feeding high in the trees.
+Standard tracking excursions usually take up to 3 hours, including the maximum period of an hour with the chimps.

 Ngamba Island Chimpanzee Sanctuary

-Formerly an uninhabited 50ha island in the Kome Archipelago, Ngamba supports a rainforest environment that includes 50-plus plant species utilised by free-ranging chimps.
-It was established as a sanctuary in 1998 and today 49 orphaned chimpanzees, many captured illegally, are resident on Ngamba.
+Situated 23km southeast of Entebbe, Ngamba is a formerly uninhabited 50ha island in the Kome Archipelago, which is separated from the northern shore of Lake Victoria by the 10km-wide Damba Channel.
+Supporting a rainforest environment that includes 50-plus plant species utilised by free-ranging chimps, Ngamba was established as a sanctuary in 1998, when 19 orphaned chimps, all of which had been saved from a life in captivity or a laboratory, were relocated there.
+Today, 49 orphaned chimpanzees, many captured illegally in the forests of the DRC and smuggled across to Uganda for trade, are resident on Ngamba.
 The fenced-off part of the island offers plenty of room for the chimps to roam, but it isn’t large enough to sustain the entire community – indeed, its area corresponds roughly to the natural range of one chimpanzee – so the chimps are fed a porridgelike mixture for breakfast, and then fruits and vegetables twice during the day.
 The fruits are given to the chimps from a viewing platform, which provides an opportunity for visitors to observe and photograph them through a fence.
-Day trips are timed to coincide with supplementary feeding times, when the chimpanzees come to within metres of a raised viewing platform.

 Chimpanzees find a safe haven at Tacugama Chimpanzee Sanctuary after being rescued from cruel living conditions © Katrina Manson